 Following too Closely

-It has been observed that teen drivers often do not allow adequate following distance between vehicles.
-Parents should educate the teens about following the four second rule to maintain a safe following distance.
+It has been observed that teen drivers often do not allow an adequate following distance between vehicles.
+Parents should educate the teens about following the four-second rule to maintain a safe following distance.

 Car Accidents Involving Teens